kronos-optimize/OS_Mini_Project/README.md

 Searches for a file by name or extension within a specified directory.

 ## 👉🏻 compress.sh
-Compresses the given files or directories to save space.
+Compresses is the given files or directories to save space.

 ## 👉🏻 script.log
 Keeps a log of all actions performed by the users in a file named script.log located in the program's root directory.